Post-Graduate Diploma in Chinese Herbal Medicine

 At the end of this module, students will be able to identify individual herbs and their properties, understand classic herbal formulas and their appropriate use, and combine herbs into prescriptions for individual patient presentations.

-One full weekend (2 days) each month, 10 weekends each year
+First weekend (2 days) of each month, 10 weekends each year.

-Module 2 (2nd year): Herbal formulas and application
+Module 2 (2nd year): Clinical Application of Chinese Herbal Medicine

 During this year, students will work directly with their own patients under supervision.
 Students will learn how to apply knowledge gained in theory through on site clinical cases, group discussions, tutorials and can use our online forum for off-site learning.

 The course will start on the last week of November 2021.
 Teaching will take place on the first weekend (2 days) of each month for 10 weekends each year (excluding August and December).